 Elizabeth Brook, 2010, Consultant; Senior Thesis: “The Political to the Playful: Nuyorican Poetry and Representations of Hybridity from the 1970s to the Present” (website submission)

-Becky Cooper, 2011, Assistant to the Editor of The New Yorker.
-Author: "Mapping Manhattan: A Love (and Sometimes Hate) Story in Maps by 75 New Yorkers" (Abrams April 2013).
+Becky Cooper, 2011, Author: "We Keep the Dead Close: A Murder at Harvard and a Half Century of Silence" (Grand Central Publishing, 2020), "Mapping Manhattan: A Love (and Sometimes Hate) Story in Maps by 75 New Yorkers" (Abrams April 2013).
+Former assistant to the Editor of The New Yorker and contributor.
 Senior Thesis: "Quo Vadis?
 The Life and Literary Philosophy of David Foster Wallace"

 Amrita Dani, 2013, Gates Cambridge Scholar, University of Cambridge, England; Senior Thesis: “Subjectivity and the Rhetoric of the Veil”